Dave Chappelle: 2020–present

 Dave Chappelle: Live in Real Life, a documentary covering Chappelle's concerts in Yellow Springs during the COVID-19 pandemic, premiered at Tribeca Film Festival in June 2021, followed by a series of roadshow events in the United States and Canada and a limited theatrical release on November 19, 2021.

-In the early hours of May 4, 2022, Chappelle was performing at the Hollywood Bowl in Los Angeles, California, as part of the Netflix is a Joke Fest, where he was tackled onstage by a member of the audience, who was swiftly subdued by security.
+In the early hours of May 4, 2022, Chappelle was performing at the Hollywood Bowl in Los Angeles, California, as part of the Netflix Is a Joke Festival, where he was tackled onstage by a member of the audience, who was swiftly subdued by security.
 The attacker was later found to have been armed with a replica handgun containing a knife blade.
 Chappelle's 4-night stint at the Hollywood Bowl ties him with Monty Python for the most headlined shows by a comedian at the venue.

 On November 12, 2022, Chappelle hosted Saturday Night Live for the third time.
-On February 5, 2023 he received his fourth Grammy Award for Best Comedy Album for The Closer.
+On February 5, 2023, he received his fourth Grammy Award for Best Comedy Album for The Closer.
+On December 31, 2023, Netflix released Chappelle's latest special, The Dreamer, which debuted at No. 5 on the chart with 2.2 million views.
+On January 18, 2025, Chappelle hosted Saturday Night Live in its first show of 2025, marking Chappelle's fourth time hosting.
+His 17-minute monologue included commentary on recent events, including the January 2025 Southern California wildfires, Jimmy Carter's death, and Donald Trump's reelection to the United States presidency.

+Riyadh Comedy Festival

+In September 2025, Chappelle participated in the Riyadh Comedy Festival.
+Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.